thinkful-ei26/bookmarks-app-trisha/README.md

 # Bookmark App
-**Bookmark It** is a website bookmarking management application.
+**Bookmark It** is a website bookmark management application.
 It aims to be as a11y user friendly as possible.
-Using jQuery AJAX, it communicates with a heroku database and maintains list of user submitted bookmarks.
-Please note that the data base resets every 24 hours so that data and the bookmarks from the app will be deleted every day.
+Using jQuery AJAX, it communicates with a heroku database and maintains a list of user submitted bookmarks.
+Please note that the database resets every 24 hours so that data and the bookmarks from the app will be deleted every day.

 ## Instructions
 1. Fork and clone this repo